Skip to Main Content

 What is the TRIP tax credit?

 The TRIP (Crédit d'Impôt International, or Tax Rebate for International Productions) is France's headline film tax credit for international productions shooting in France.
-It is administered by the CNC and pays a refundable credit of 30% on qualifying French spend, rising to 40% for productions with a significant VFX component.
-It is claimed by a French production services company on behalf of the international producer, and is currently capped at €30M of credit per eligible project.
+The CNC runs it, and it pays a refundable credit of 30% on qualifying French spend, rising to 40% for productions with a large VFX component.
+A French production services company claims it for the international producer, and it is now capped at €30M of credit per eligible project.

 How much can I claim back on a French shoot?